Shopify/unity-buy-sdk/EXAMPLES.md

     // Init only needs to be called once ShopifyBuy.Init(accessToken, shopDomain);

+    // Queries one page of products
-    // The following queries the shop for all products ShopifyBuy.Client().products((products, error, after) => {
+    ShopifyBuy.Client().products((products, error, after) => {
         if (error != null) {
             Debug.Log(error.Description);